Ukrainian firefighters rescue kitten from burning building - NewsBreak

 Ukrainian firefighters rescue kitten from burning building

-KYIV, Ukraine (AP) — Ukrainian firefighters known for rescuing people from buildings hit by shelling in more than six months of war helped a small, furry survivor this weekend — a gray-and-white kitten.
+Ukrainian firefighters known for rescuing people from buildings hit by shelling in more than six months of war turned their attention over the weekend to a furry victim — a gray-and-white kitten.

-The rescuers, wearing full firefighting gear, battled raging flames and smoke to pull the kitten out from under a metal chair in the rubble of a wooden hotel-restaurant complex hit by a rocket in Ukraine’s second-largest city, Kharkiv, the country’s emergency services said Sunday on Facebook.
+The rescuers, wearing full firefighting gear, battled raging flames and smoke to pull the kitten out from under a metal chair in the rubble of a large wooden hotel-restaurant complex hit by a rocket in Ukraine's second-largest city, Kharkiv , the country's emergency services said Sunday on Facebook .

-Video showed the firefighters petting and cuddling the feline as they carried it to safety.
-One used water from a firetruck to wipe down the kitten in his arms.

-“We found a beauty,” one of the firefighters said as the kitten wiggled around in a colleague’s arms.
-Another said, “Get this kitty some oxygen.”

 Ukraine's emergency services said the kitten's paw needed medical attention.